jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 	  | (a, b) == (False, False) = True
 	  | otherwise = False

-However, there is a much nicer way of implementing this, in 'shortform'
+However, there is a much nicer way of implementing this, in 'short-form'

 	-- we retain the same line of code as previously written at the top mkValidator :: () -> (Bool, Bool) -> ScriptContext -> Bool